-- There are numerous district parks and local open spaces located in the South Creek and Ropes Creek corridors, and in other riparian corridors. - While there are large areas of open space located on the edge of the Penrith CBD, there is limited district level open space. - There are large areas of open space provided on WSU's Werrington and Kingswood Campuses, which are proposed to form part of The Quarter Health and Education Precinct. - Initial Office of Sport investigations indicate there is an existing shortage of sportsfields across the Blacktown LGA and a minor shortage across the Penrith LGA, in particular multipurpose fields that can accommodate different combinations of sport.
+- There are numerous district parks and local open spaces located in the South Creek and Ropes Creek corridors, and in other riparian corridors. - While there are large areas of open space located on the edge of the Penrith CBD, there is limited district level open space. - There are large areas of open space provided on WSU's Werrington and Kingswood Campuses, which are proposed to form part of The Quarter Health and Education Precinct. - Initial NSW Office of Sport investigations indicate there is an existing shortage of sportsfields across the Blacktown and Penrith LGAs, in particular multipurpose fields that can accommodate different combinations of sport.
+Depending on future transport infrastructure and growth, the existing shortage of sportsfields in the Penrith LGA is expected to expand.
 There was also reported to be a shortage of hockey fields across both LGAs.